superfeedr/subtome/README.md

 By design, all state is kept in the user's browser.

-This is intented at running as a bookmarklet and/or an embedded button.
+This is intented at running as a bookmarklet or an embedded button.

 # Workflow.